-Gothic bluebooks and chapbooks have been the stepchild of gothic scholarship, frequently ignored because of their derivative nature and their lack of artistic sophistication, depth, or significance (Varma; Frank; Watt).
+Gothic bluebooks and chapbooks have been something of the step-child of gothic scholarship, most frequently ignored because of their derivative nature, as well as their lack of artistic sophistication, depth, or significance (Varma; Frank; Watt).
 Montague Summers claims that they were the reading material of "schoolboys, prentices, servant-girls, by the whole of that vast population which longed to be in the fashion, to steep themselves in the Gothic Romance."
-They are commonly referred to as "the remainder trade" or "the trade Gothic" (84-5).
-William St. Clair has claimed that the chapbooks were read by "adults in the country areas, and young people in both the town and the country.
+They are, in fact, commonly referred to as "the remainder trade" or "the trade Gothic" (84-5).
+More recently, William St. Clair has claimed that, in fact, the chapbooks were read by "adults in the country areas, and young people in both the town and the country.
 It would be a mistake, therefore, to regard the ancient popular print as confined to those whose education fitted them for nothing longer or textually more difficult.
 Many readers, whether adults or children, lived at the boundary between the reading and the non-reading nations.
 They were the marginal reading constituency whose numbers fell when prices rose and rose when prices fell" (343-44).
-Whatever the class of their intended readership, I would assert that gothic bluebooks and eventually the importance of the gothic short tale requires an understanding of the ambivalent agenda of secularization they carried within their slim and flimsy covers.
+Whatever the exact class of their intended readership, I would assert that gothic bluebooks and eventually the gothic short tale's importance can be appreciated only by understanding that they carried the ambivalent agenda of secularization within their slim and flimsy covers.